nus-cs2113-AY2223S2/ip/docs/README.md

 ### `unmark` - Unmarks a task from being completed

-Unmarks a task of certain task number from being completed
+Unmarks a task of certain task number from being completed.
 Example of usage: `unmark 1`

 Expected outcome: